Angwin Dental: FAQs

 What is the best way to get my teeth whiter?

 Most people have teeth that are naturally darker than “pure” white.
 Different people respond differently to different procedures used to whiten teeth, and it will take an in-person consultation with a dental professional to determine what is best for you.
 Sometimes all it takes is professional prophylaxis to remove stain and then abstinence from behaviors that stain teeth, such as drinking coffee or tea, or smoking tobacco.
 Other options available include bleaching, at home or in the office, with chemicals or with lasers, as prescribed by a dentist.

+If you have additional questions, Dr. Peter VandenHoven will be happy to discuss them with you.
 Please keep in mind the information found on angwindental.com is for educational purposes and should not be relied upon as medical advice.
 It is not designed to replace the doctor-patient or dentist-patient relationship.
 Please call Angwin Dental at 707-965-2479 for more information.